tengcharmaine/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list patients.
-2. ClinicMate shows a list of patients.
-3. User requests to exit the program.
+1. User requests to exit the program.
-4. ClinicMate exits.
+2. ClinicMate exits.

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The given command format is wrong → handled similarly to UC01 3a.

 **Use case: UC09 - View help**

 **MSS**

-1. User requests to list patients.
-2. ClinicMate shows a list of patients.
-3. User requests to help to use ClinicMate.
+1. User requests for help to use ClinicMate.
-4. ClinicMate shows a help window with a link to the user guide.
+2. ClinicMate shows a help window with a link to the user guide.

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The given command format is wrong → handled similarly to UC01 3a.

 ### Non-Functional Requirements